YSZhuoyang/mini-neural-network/README.md

 A general perception neural network written in CUDA.

-## Gradient Descent training algorithm
+## Gradient Descent

-This Gradient Descent algorithm was implemented based on equations from [Machine Learning on Coursera](https://www.coursera.org/learn/machine-learning).
+This Gradient Descent algorithm was implemented based on formulas from [Machine Learning on Coursera](https://www.coursera.org/learn/machine-learning).

 ### Supported activation function